OpenSpace/OpenSpace-Docs/profiles/default/index.md

 :::::

 :::::{grid-item}
 All of the stars we see in the night sky with our eye (about 9,000 total---6,000 over the course of one night) are very close to the Sun.
 We cannot see stars this far away from the Sun without sophisticated telescopes.
+We can use the constellation lines to delineate the extent of those stars from this vantage point.

 Given that the Milky Way has hundreds of billions of stars, it's compelling to wonder just how many planets might be in our own Galaxy.
 Not all stars will necessarily have planets, but astronomers estimate that the number could be over 500 billion planets.
 :::::
 ::::::

+***

+### Star Orbits Around the Galaxy

 #### The Sun's Orbit